loreanvictor/immutable-cloud/README.md

 - If there is no _matching available version_ in the registry, the service **MAY** attempt to respond to the request itself, or it **MAY** return a proper error (e.g. `417`)

-In case the request is being made to the URI of a specific version, the service **MAY** attempt to redirect to _latest matching available service_
+In case the request is being made to the URI of a specific version, the service **MAY** attempt to redirect to _latest matching available version_
 (in which case it **MUST** satisfy the same criteria outlined above), it **MAY** try to respond to the request itself, or it **MAY** return a proper error.
 In case of returning error, it is **RECOMMENDED** to have a consistent behavior between all versions, which includes _latest version_.